tkhamez/neucore/doc/Plugins.md

   depending on what kind of plugin (general or service) you want to create.
 It is also possible to implement both in the same class.
 Not all methods need to be implemented, most can throw an exception instead.
-- If you have a frontend, place all frontend files in a dedicated directory so that they can be deployed below `plugin/{name}` in the document root of the Neucore installation.
-Mention the name of the {name} directory in your documentation, it must be unique among all installed Neucore plugins.
+- If you have a frontend, place all frontend files in a dedicated directory so that they can be deployed below `web/plugin/{name}` in the document root of the Neucore installation.
+Mention the name of the {name} directory in your documentation, it must be unique among all installed Neucore plugins with a frontend.

 Neucore automatically loads all classes from the namespace that is configured with the `psr4_prefix` and `psr4_path` values from the `plugin.yml` file.

 You can also use all classes and libraries provided by the `neucore-plugin` package and by the `FactoryInterface` object that is provided by Neucore in the plugin class constructor.
-However, note that the libraries can be updated with each Neucore release.
+However, note that libraries can be updated with each Neucore release.

 Besides that, **do not use** any class from Neucore or any library that Neucore provides.
 Those can change or be removed without notice.
+Also, do not access the database directly.

 ## Install a plugin